ajfoobarorg/alexjeremytest1/README.md

 # Python setup
 *Doesn't work on python 3.13, use 3.12*

 ```
+# Maybe run this the first time to create it
 python3.12 -m venv ~/python-environments/alexjeremy

+# Run every time to enter the env (TODO: how to auto-do this when
+you CC into the relevant repo dir)
 . ~/python-environments/alexjeremy/bin/activate
 ```

 To get out of the environment, run `deactivate`

 Then configure Cursor: